 Once on the Tentative list, a site is then Nominated for consideration at the yearly World Heritage Committee meeting (typically held in June).
 Countries are generally only allowed to nominate one site per year for consideration.
 Independent assessments of each Nominee site are carried out by the International Council of Monuments and Sites (ICOMOS), and/or the International Union for Conservation of Nature (IUCN).

 Finally, at the annual Committee meeting, a vote is taken among the 15 members for whether to Inscribe, Defer, or Reject each Nominated site.
-Members usually vote in line with the recommendations from ICOMOS, though politics sometimes plays a factor!
+Members usually vote in line with the recommendations from ICOMOS or IUCN, though politics sometimes plays a factor!
 Around 20-25 Nominated sites make it through the process and get added to the official List each year.

 That sounds like a lot!
 What’s the benefit?